zextras/tech-doc/source/carbonio/install/scenarios/scenario-essential.rst

-.. _scenario-fullsmall:
+.. _scenario-essential:

 =====================
- Scenario Full Small
+ Scenario Essential
 =====================

-This scenario involves the presence of a single tenant and does not use the backup functionality.
-The scenario can be deployed either using the :ref:`scenarioa-playbook`, or :ref:`manually
-<scenarioa-manual>`, Node by Node.
-In both cases, make sure you
-:ref:`configure the internal network <scenarioa-manual>`.
+This scenario involves the presence of a single tenant and it is suitable for small infrastructures up to thousands of accounts that do not need the full spectrum of |product| features.
+The scenario can be deployed either using the :ref:`scenario-es-playbook`, or :ref:`manually <scenario-es-manual>`, Node by Node.
+In both cases, make sure you :ref:`configure the internal network
+<scenario-es-manual>`.

-.. _scenarioa-playbook:
+.. _scenario-es-playbook:

 Ansible Playbook
 ================